jjmiranda8/myScripts/README.md

 * This script creates a directory that you name and creates a template with linked html, css, and js files to start testing out my ideas quickly.

-## Automate git push
+## Automate Version Control

 * This script will automate the git process so I can spend more time coding!
-* Added add files to staging via confirmation with status updates
-* Will also add creating repositories, would be nice to connect to github with this feature
+* Can initialize repos
+* can push with one prompt for small init message.
+* will be adding current date stamp feature